bryan6970/Cool-quick-arduino-projects/LED dimmer/README.md

 Here is an example circuit to demonstrate the voltage dividers.
 Make sure to load the Arduino up with the [Voltage meter code.](https://github.com/bryan6970/Cool-quick-arduino-projects/blob/main/Voltage%20meter/Voltage%20meter.ino)

+Note that you can use the same Arduino for the circuit below, but if you want to do more tinkering, it is highly recommended that you either get another board or a multimeter.

 ![alt text](<Voltage divider circuit.png>)

 ## Explaination of circuit